swamiiyer/swamiiyer.github.io/_pages/cs451/course_info.md

 ### Software Needed

-#### iClicker

-We will use [iClicker](https://www.iclicker.com/) to conduct in-class quizzes, for which you will need an [iClicker Student App Subscription](https://www.iclicker.com/pricing#student-pricing).

 #### Piazza

-We will use [Piazza](https://piazza.com/umb/fall2024/cs451651) as the Q&A platform for the course.
+We will use [Piazza](https://piazza.com) as the Q&A platform for the course.
 If you have any general questions about the assignments, exams, or the lecture material, the most effective way to get them answered is by posting them on Piazza.
 You can expect your questions to be answered by the course staff or your peers.

 #### Gradescope

-We will use [Gradescope](https://gradescope.com/) to grade your programming assignments and exams.
+We will use [Gradescope](https://gradescope.com/) to grade your programming assignments and exams and for the in-class quizzes.

 #### Programming Environment